qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 The robots have each been outfitted with a Raspberry Pi.
 The Raspberry Pi is a low cost, Linux computer that will serve as a bridge between your laptop and the robot.
 To use the robot you will initiate a connection from your laptop, via the Olin network, to the Raspberry Pi.
 Once the connection has been made, the Raspberry Pi will start talking to the robot.
 All sensor data will then be streamed from the Raspberry Pi to your laptop over Olin's wireless network.
 Your laptop will process this sensor data and then send motor commands to the robot over the same network.
 In this way, all important computation will be done on your laptop.
 This architecture simplifies the sharing of robots and makes debugging and editing code as easy as possible.

 Since you are not modifying the code running on the Raspberry Pi, each robot will function identically (i.e. there is no software you need to modify on the robot).
-While we do have enough robots (18) to give each table their own robot, that wouldn't be optimal.
+While we do have enough robots (31) to give each table their own robot, that wouldn't be optimal.
 For example, sometimes your robot will run out of batteries, and you'll want to grab another robot while yours charges.

 We'll be programming the robots using ROS.
 ROS is a powerful, open-source framework for robotics that has been widely adopted in both industry and academia.
 ROS runs natively on Linux, however, we are supporting Windows and Mac OSX via Docker.
 Therefore, you can connect to the robots through Windows, Linux, or Mac OSX.

-## Environment Setup

-The purpose of this document is to get you up and running with your Neato robot.
-After following these instructions you will be able to connect to your robot, examine its sensor data, and drive it around.

-## Target Environment

 ROS supports several programming languages out of the box, including C++, Python, and Java.
 Additionally, MATLAB's Robotics System Toolbox includes support for ROS as well.
 In this document and in this module, we will walk you through setting up your environment to connect to the robots using Windows, and we will show you how to program the robots using MATLAB.
 Some folks, especially those in SoftDes, may want to use Ubuntu instead.
 This is totally fine, and we have instructions [on how to setup your environment for Ubuntu](#notes-for-working-in-linux).
-If you'd like, you can also use Mac OSX.
-You may be tempted to use Python to program the robots, however, we discourage you from doing so.
-The reason is that we will have a lot of scaffolding / tutorials written in MATLAB, and the extra effort in mapping things over to Python is a hurdle that we don't want you to have to contend with.
-Additionally, there are some things we will be doing with the robots that will work better in MATLAB (e.g., the operations may be faster, visualization / debugging may be easier).
+If you'd like, we also have [instructions for using the robots in Mac OSX](notes-for-working-in-macosx).

 ## Docker Setup